basclab/LME_MixedEffectsERPTutorial/SimulationScripts/README.md

 Examples of each output file are available here: [https://github.com/basclab/LME_MixedEffectsERPTutorial/tree/main/SimulationScripts/ExampleOutputFiles](https://github.com/basclab/LME_MixedEffectsERPTutorial/tree/main/SimulationScripts/ExampleOutputFiles)

 ## Details for replicating results from manuscript
-Due to the computation time required (~6-8 minutes/sample), simulated samples reported in Heise et al. (submitted) were generated across three computers.
+Due to the computation time required (~6-8 minutes/sample), simulated samples reported in Heise et al. (2022) were generated across three computers.
 These computers used identical scripts except for the following variables and lines of code in LMESimulation_02_SimulateERPData.m.
 These variables correspond to the number of simulated samples (sampleN), first sample ID (sampleStart), and random seed.

 For example, computer 2 used the Mersenne Twister generator with a seed of 3 and simulated 250 samples with IDs from #501 to 750.
 Computer Name | sampleN (line 129) | sampleStart (line 134) | Random seed (line 141)